learn-co-curriculum/phase-0-git-version-control-basics/README.md

 ```

 We can now see that Git is ready to keep track of `README.md` and recognizes
 that the file is new to this repository.
-However, while we've told Git that
-there is a new file, we still haven't told Git that this new file is considered
+To save this new file (or a change
+to a file) we need to _commit_ the set of changes or "diff."
+We "save" the changes
-a change to our repository.
-We create changes in our repository by making
+in our repository by making _commits_.
-_commits_.

-**Tip: The standard way to capture all changes in a directory is to type
-`git add .`, where the `.` refers to the entire current directory.**

 ## Create a Commit and Apply a Commit Message with `git commit`

 Git knows that the state of `README.md` is "to be recorded as part of this
-commit" because our last use of `git status` listed `README.md` under `Changes to be committed:`.
-That's why a _commit_ is composed of two steps: adding the
+commit" because our last use of `git status` listed `README.md` under
-files in the snapshot (_commit_) and then doing the commit with your message.
+`Changes to be committed:`.

 To make our first commit, type: `git commit -m "Initial commit"`.
 This tells
 `git` that our commit message, represented by the `-m` flag, is `"Initial commit"`.